sallyali7/sei-project-one-/readme.md

   } )
 }
 ```
-Then, I proceed to making the movement of the snake along with a set timer and eventlisteners to indicate direction and position.
+Then, I proceeded in making the movement of the snake, along with a set timer and eventlisteners to indicate direction and position.

 ```js
 function moveSnake() {